Debbieliang9/torchMojiBot/algorithmia/README.md

 First, sign up for an Algorithmia account [here](https://algorithmia.com/signup).
 The free credit should be sufficient for our purpose.

-Next, we need to upload files used during model initialization to the Algorithmia data store.
+Next, you need to upload files used during model initialization to the Algorithmia data store.
-The two files we need are `vocabulary.json` for sentence tokenization and `pytorch_model.bin` that stores pre-trained model weights.
+The two files you need are `vocabulary.json` for sentence tokenization and `pytorch_model.bin` that stores pre-trained model weights.
 `vocabulary.json` is already in the repo here `torchMojiBot/algorithmia/model/vocabulary.json`.
 To download `pytorch_model.bin`, simply run `python3 scripts/download_weights.py` from the `torchMojiBot/algorithmia` directory.
 The weights will be downloaded to `torchMojiBot/algorithmia/model/pytorch_model.bin`.

 Next, run `pip3 install algorithmia` to install the Algorithmia Python client and run `python3 data.py <algorithmia user name> <algorithmia api key>` to upload the files to the Algorithmia's hosted data store.
 Note that you need to install `wget` to execute the script.